WordPress Multisite lets you create multiple WordPress websites that all use the same set of themes and plugins.

 Why the Benefits May Not Be As Great As Expected

-The big benefit of Multisite, easier site administration, might be insignificant if you have large sub-sites.
-That’s because, if your sub-sites are huge, the main time-sink in the update process is not pressing the “Update” button.
-It is testing to make sure the update didn’t break something.
+The big benefit of Multisite, easier site administration, might be insignificant if you have unique sub-sites.
+That’s because, if your sub-sites are all different from each other, then the main time-sink in the update process is not pressing the “Update” button.
+It is testing to make sure the update didn’t break one of the sites.

-Using Multisite doesn’t excuse you from having to test each of your sub-sites individually (unless perhaps your sub-sites are super simple).
-So there’s diminishing returns if your sub-sites are huge.
+Using Multisite doesn’t excuse you from having to test each of your sub-sites individually (unless your sub-sites are truly very similar to each other).
+So there are diminishing returns if your sub-sites are unique.

 Here are some specific cases where I would not use Multisite: